systemd/mkosi/mkosi.md

   set, and it is up to build script to decide whether to do in in-tree or an out-of-tree build, and which build directory to use.

-* `mkosi.rootpw` may be a file containing the password for the root user of the image to set.
+* `mkosi.rootpw` may be a file containing the password or hashed password (if `--password-is-hashed` is set) for the root user of the image to set.
 The password may optionally be followed by a newline character which is implicitly removed.
 The file must have an access mode of 0600 or less.
 If this file does not exist the distribution's default root password is set (which usually means access to the root user is blocked).

 * `mkosi.passphrase` may be a passphrase file to use when LUKS encryption is selected.
 It should contain the passphrase literally,